lisa-lumos/Snowflake/06-data-loading.md

 - PIPE_USAGE_HISTORY View

 ## Snowpipe Streaming Overview (preview)
-Calling the Snowpipe Streaming API prompts low-latency loads of streaming data rows using the Snowflake Ingest SDK and your application code.
-The API writes rows of data to Snowflake tables directly, without staged files in the middle.
-This architecture results in lower load latencies and lower costs, which makes it a powerful tool for handling real-time data streams.
+Calling the Streaming API from your `Java application code` to `insert` rows of data to Snowflake tables directly, without staged files in the middle.
+This architecture results in lower load latencies and costs, which makes it great for real-time data streams.
+Do not require and pipe objects.

+The API ingests rows via one or more channels.
+Each channel points to only one table, but a table can have multiple channels pointing to it.

 ## Snowpipe Streaming Configuring
+API calls rely on key pair authentication with JSON Web Token (JWT).

 ## Snowpipe Streaming Recommendations
+Recommend calling the API with fewer clients that write more data per second.

 ## Snowpipe Streaming Costs
+Similar to other serverless features.

 ## Snowpipe Streaming Kafka Connector with Snowpipe Streaming
+Optionally replace Snowpipe with Snowpipe Streaming in your data loading chain from Kafka.
+Low latency and low cost.

-## Amazon S3-compatible Storage
+## Amazon S3-compatible Storage (Preview)
+The industry-standard Amazon S3 REST API enables programmatic access to storage buckets and objects.
+To access storage outside of the public cloud, you can create external stages in Snowflake that store the S3-compliant API endpoint, bucket name/path/credentials.
+Then you can load and unload data from and to the storage locations.

 ## Querying Data in Staged Files